BatesJ72/pandas-challenge/README.md

 The code analyzes who is playing the game (age, gender) and what they purchase (analyzed by age, gender, and item purchased).

-There is a resources file that has the actual data, and an analysis file that describes three trends I found from the analysis.
+There is also a resource file that has the actual data, and an analysis file that describes three trends I found from the analysis.